shikher9/ElectronicStore/README.md

-# ElectronicStore
+# Electronic Store
-An electronic store which allows both OLAP and OLTP operations.
+An electronic store (a website for shopping electronic items) which allows both OLAP and OLTP operations.

 # Technology